uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 A couple of things to notice.

 First, check your "Environment" pane in RStudio.
 Do you see an object called "i" in the Global Environment?
 (The answer should be"no".)
-Again, this is because of R's lexical scoping rules, which mean that any object created (and invoked by) a function is evaluated in a sandboxed environment outside of your global environment.
+Again, this is because of R's lexical scoping rules, which mean that any object created and invoked by a function is evaluated in a sandboxed environment outside of your global environment.

 Second, notice how little the basic syntax changed when switching over from `for()` to `lapply()`.
 Yes, there are some differences, but the essential structure remains the same: We first provide the iteration list (`1:100`) and then specify the desired function or operation (`LETTERS[i]`).

-Third, notice that the returned object is a list.
-The `lapply()` function can take various input types as arguments --- vectors, data frames, lists --- but *always returns a list*, where each element of the returned list is the result from one iteration of the loop.
+Third, notice that the returned object is a *list*.
+The `lapply()` function can take various input types as arguments --- vectors, data frames, lists --- but always returns a list, where each element of the returned list is the result from one iteration of the loop.
 (So now you know where the "l" in "**l**apply" comes from.)

 Okay, but what if you don't want the output in list form?
-Well, there several options here.
-For example, we could pipe the output to `unlist()` if you wanted a vector instead.
-Taking a step back, and while the default list-return behaviour may not sound ideal at first, I've found that I use `lapply()` more frequently than any of the other `apply` family members.
-One reason is that it works very well with data frames, especially when combined with `dplyr::bind_rows()`.^[As we've already seen from previous lectures, the latter function allows us to bind a list of data frames into a single data frame.]
+There several options here.^[For example, we could pipe the output to `unlist()` if you wanted a vector.
+Or you could use use `sapply()` instead, which I'll cover shortly.]
+However, the method that I use most commonly is to bind the different list elements into a single data frame with `dplyr::bind_rows()`.
 For example, here's a a slightly modified version of our function that now yields a data frame:

 ```r